mikemag/MonkeyWiki/content/en/MonkeyWiki/Construction/Core_blank_construction/Core_blank_overview.md

 Making a core blank is a fairly classic woodworking process, and you should approach it as such.
 If you’re new to woodworking I have collected a lot of [Woodworking Resources]({{< ref "MonkeyWiki/Resources/Woodworking_Resources.md" >}}) to help you get started.

 ## Overview
 For snowboard cores, I build blanks that are about 13.5” wide, 0.400" thick, and about 6-7’ long.
 Each blank has 18 strips of poplar running lengthwise.
-The blank is held together with [[Special:MyLanguage/Polyurethane glue|Polyurethane glue]].
+The blank is held together with Polyurethane glue.

 The process starts with poplar boards which are a bit over 7’ long, 2.5” wide, and approximately 3/4" thick.
 Nine of these boards are glued into a stack 7’ long, 2.5” wide, and 6.75” thick.
 The stack is sliced into 4 planks each 7’ long, 6.75” wide, and about 1/2" thick.
 Two slices are then joined together to make a blank 7’ long, 13.5” wide, and 0.400-0.500" thick.